thatrandomfrenchdude/rubik/README.md

 |---------------|--------------------|----------|----------------------|
 | **Macbook Pro**   | M4 Max             | 64GB     | macOS Sequoia  |
 | **Dell 7455**     | Snapdragon X Elite | 32GB     | Windows 11           |

+## Source Code
+The source code for the Rubik Pi device is located in the `src` directory.
+It contains Python scripts for various applications, including OLED display demos, sensor monitoring, and AI chatbot functionality.

 ## Workflows
 Workflows for common tasks using linux commands.
 Both Windows and Linux commands are available in the [Rubik Pi Documentation](https://www.thundercomm.com/rubik-pi-3/en/docs/rubik-pi-3-user-manual/).
 These workflows assume the below prerequisites are met on the Rubik Pi device and host machine.